The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 At 62 you gain a trait called Shukiho I which allows you to gain Ninki off of your combo skills.
 This Ninki will be used on only Hellfrog Medium at level 62, and also Bhavacakra at level 68.
 These should be used when possible, preferably within Trick Attack, but not overcapping to do that.
 Until you get Bhavacakra, just use it on Hellfrog, but once Bhavacakra is unlocked, you should only use Bhavacakra if its a single target fight, and only Hellfrog when it is a multi-target fight.\
 \
-At level 66 you gain the trait Enhanced Mug which makes your mug give you 40 Ninki in addition to what it already did.
+At level 66, you gain the trait Enhanced Mug which makes your Mug give you 40 Ninki in addition to what it already did.

 # LEVEL 70-71:

 At level 70, you unlock the ability called Ten Chi Jin.
 This is an ability that lets you combine a 1-mudra ninjutsu, straight into a 2-mudra ninjutsu, straight into a 3-mudra ninjutsu.
-This skill will remember your mudras used each time, so you have to make a correct combination through all 3 mudras.
+This skill will remember your mudras used each time, so you have to make a correct combination through all three mudras.
 You cannot move while doing this, or it will be cancelled.
-For now, this should be used to set up your Trick Attacks when possible by doing Ten>Chi>Jin in single target fights.
+For now, this should be used to set up your Trick Attacks when possible by doing Ten > Chi > Jin in single target fights.

 \
-In two target fights or multi-target fights with a priority target that you want to put Trick Attack on, you want to Chi>Ten>Jin to switch the Raiton that the first combination would give you, into a Katon, while keeping the ending Suiton to set up Trick Attack.
+In two target fights or multi-target fights with a priority target that you want to put Trick Attack on, you want to Chi > Ten > Jin to switch the Raiton that the first combination would give you, into a Katon, while keeping the ending Suiton to set up Trick Attack.

 \
-At 3 targets or more, or if you have a 2-target fight without using Trick Attack, you want to use the combination Jin>Ten>Chi so that it keeps the Katon second, and gives you a Doton at the end.
+At three targets or more, or if you have a 2-target fight without using Trick Attack, you want to use the combination Jin > Ten > Chi so that it keeps the Katon second, and gives you a Doton at the end.

 This is the level 70 opener:
 ![](https://cdn.discordapp.com/attachments/277968398103609344/847689279886983188/Bildschirmfoto_2020-09-19_um_00.41.53.png)